Drew Weaver

 Drew Weaver (born May 18, 1987) is an American professional golfer.

+Early life

 Weaver was born in High Point, North Carolina.
 He grew up playing at nearby Willow Creek Country Club.

+Amateur career

 He won the 2007 Amateur Championship with a 2 & 1 victory over Australian Tim Stewart.

 Weaver played college golf at Virginia Tech.
 He began competing in professional tournaments shortly after graduating in 2009.
 He made his first cut in a major at the 2009 U.S. Open where he finished tied for 40th.
 He played on the 2009 Walker Cup team.